 - Save the final version of your resume or CV in PDF format and keep an editable copy in Microsoft Word, Google Docs, or your favorite word-processing app.

-- Send the PDF version of your resume or CV to the recruiting manager to ensure they can open it, but the formatting does not change.
+- Send the PDF version of your resume or CV (unless an employer specifically requests a different format) to the recruiting manager to ensure they can open it without the formatting changing.

 21. Regularly Update and Revise Your Resume